Estheroy/ml-wikis/wikis/probability-distributions-and-properties/chi-square-distribution.md

 * Interpretation
-	* The Chi Square distribution with n degrees of freedom is the distribution of the sum of n squared standard normal distributions.
-Normal distribution is a special case of Chi-Square distribution where n = 1.
-The Chi Square distribution is also a special case of Gamma Distribution -  $$Gamma(\frac{n}{2}, \frac{1}{2})$$.
+	* The Chi Square distribution with n degrees of freedom is the distribution of the sum of $$n$$ squared standard normal distributions.

 * Type:
 	* Continuous